Welcome to Our Fourth Grade!

 Our classroom code is J6N2Z

-If you are new: Click "First Time Here?" and set up your account.
+If you are new: Click "First Time Here?" and follow the prompts.
+It's super easy!

 8:00-8:20 Attendance, Lunch Order, Morning Work Routine

 Please note that if you email me, it will likely be after school before I receive your email.

 I do not check my email often during the school day.

 Classroom Number 441-9864